 Prior to the issuance of coastal development permit the applicant shall submit, for review and approval by the Executive Director, evidence of the geology and geotechnical consultants' review and approval of all project plans.
-All recommendations contained in Engineering Geologic Report, Mountain Geology, 5/11/95; Update Engineering Geologic Report, Mountain Geology, 10/13/97; Preliminary Geotechnical Investigation, Miller Geosciences, 11/21/97 shall be incorporated into all final design and construction including grading, retaining wall design, foundation setbacks, excavations, sewage disposal, and drainage.
+All recommendations contained in the Engineering Geologic Report, Mountain Geology, 10/13/97; the Addendum Engineering Geologic Report, Mountain Geology, 12/18/97; the Preliminary Geotechnical Investigation, Miller Geosciences, 11/4/97; and the Update Geotechnical Investigation, Miller Geosciences, 1/6/98; shall be incorporated into all final design and construction including grading, retaining wall design, foundation setbacks, excavations, swimming pool design, sewage disposal, and drainage.
 All plans must be reviewed and approved by the consultants.